itsmingyoo/poppy-and-pour/README.md

 npm run unseed

 # run this command to be able to reseed after unseeding
+# this command will unseed and reset your db for you, so you dont need to run 'npm run unseed'
 npx prisma migrate reset
 npm run seed

 ```

 ###  View Database with Seed Data